Director & Instructor

 Brooke grew up outside of Winston- Salem, NC where she began dancing at age 3.
 Her passion for teaching began in high school as she assisted instruction at her local dance studio.
 Brooke attended East Carolina University where she studied and graduated in 2006 with a BFA in Dance Education.
 While in Greenville she also performed with NC Academy of Dance Arts.
 After graduating, she taught dance and theatre at East Columbus High School in Lake Waccamaw, NC where she was also the coach of their dance team and co-director of annual musical productions.
 She also worked at Carolina Performing Arts Academy in Loris SC where she was the choreographer and instructor for the Star Systems Regional Champions in the Teen Tap Duet/Trio division.
 Brooke relocated to Oak Island where she was the main instructor for On My Toes dance studio and director of Steps of Praise and Performance Team programs.
 Brooke brings several years of teaching experience and has taught ages 3 through adult in classes ranging from ballet & pointe, tap, jazz, musical theatre, acro & hip hop to modern & lyrical dance styles.

 Brooke LOVES the beach, all types of music, anything orange, living healthy but still loving chocolate, Wake Forest basketball and ECU football.
-She is excited to be in her third year at Down East Dance!
+She is excited to be in her fourth year at Down East Dance!

-Tap, Jazz & Clogging Instructor
+Tap, Jazz, Lyrical & Clogging Instructor

 Mrs. Erica Parker Sanderson is a graduate of East Carolina University with a Bachelor of Fine Arts in Dance Education.
 During Ms. Erica’s high school years, she was titled “Miss Dance” with the Universal Dance Association of North Carolina, while dancing with New Bern High School’s Drill Team.
 Ms. Erica is one of the founding members and a former Assistant Coach for New Bern High School’s Terpsichore dance team.
 Being a member of The Twin River Country Dancer’s, Ms. Erica appeared in many episodes of the Wild Horse Saloon; a country music dance show that aired on the Nashville Network.
 Ms. Erica was also a member of The Craven Historical Dancers where she studied 18th Century Baroque and 16th Century Renaissance dance under the leadership of Paige Whitley-Baugess at Down East Dance.
 Ms. Erica currently performs with the world renowned Green Grass Cloggers, which has allowed her the honor and opportunity of performing with the famous Ira Bernstein on several occasions.
 Ms. Erica has been teaching at Down East Dance since 2006.
-She and her husband Jason are the proud parents of Vanessa (super preschool ballerina!) and their little guy Brantley.
+She and her husband Jason are the proud parents of their dancer daughter Vanessa and their little guy Brantley.

 Kathryn Taylor is a Lexington, NC native, moving to New Bern in 2010 with her husband Chris, and three children, Sarah, Reid, and Alex.
 She began her dance education at age 6 with Sheets Dance Academy and the High Point Ballet.
 During high school she began teaching ballet at Sheets, discovering a love for sharing her passion for ballet with youth.
 She also enjoyed choreographing for Lexington’s Charity League “Candelight” production, and various summer intensives.
 Kathryn continued dancing while attending college at East Carolina University, taking classes through ECU’s dance department and at the Greenville Civic Ballet.
 She graduated in 2002 with BS’s in both Athletic Training (sports medicine) and Community Health Education, and in 2004 with a Masters in Health Education.
 In addition to teaching, Kathryn enjoys the creativity of fashioning her own stories and characters for original ballets including Sheet’s Dance Academy’s 2000 performance of “Masquerade”, and Down East Dance’s May 2016 performance of “The Fairy’s Gift”.

-Preschool, Kinderdance, Ballet, Tap & Lyrical Instructor
+Preschool, Kinderdance, Hip Hop & Lyrical Instructor

 Kandice Barney has trained in ballet, jazz, lyrical, hip-hop, tap, modern, precision and tumbling.
 She has been passing on her passion for dance since 2003, choreographing for competitive teams and teaching all styles of dance around the world.
 Since then she has earned National, International, and media credits.
 Kandice choreographed and performed for Synergy Dance Company for four years at Utah Valley University.
 She continues to pursue a Bachelor of Science in Dance Education, from Utah Valley University, while working full time as a United States Marine.
 Kandice moved here last year and is excited to share her love for dance with the New Bern community.
 National Credits include: Dancer in Seven Peak’s Stadium of Fire, Performance in Odyssey Dance Theater’s hit Halloween show, Thriller, and their Christmas show, Joy to the World, Ballet West’s Nutcracker, and a scholarship recipient to New York City Dance Alliance Summer Dance Intensive.
 International Credits include: FIS World Ski Championships in Oberstdorf, Germany, UVU Elementary Education Lecture/Demonstration Tour, Edinburgh, Scotland and London, England.
 Media credits: ESPN Airwave show in Park City.